-Lucy Letby ‘refuses to sit in dock’ as she is set to be sentenced
+Lucy Letby refuses to sit in dock as she is set to be sentenced

-Lucy Letby news – latest: Serial killer nurse ‘refuses to sit in dock’ as she is set to be sentenced
+Lucy Letby news – latest: Serial killer nurse refuses to sit in dock as she is set to be sentenced

 Letby has been convicted of murdering seven babies and trying to kill six more